 High temperature processes are an essential element of advanced industrial societies and they dominate energy, metal and materials production.
 They are also key to developing a sustainable materials industry through the development and optimisation of recycling processes and the containment and processing of waste generated from these processes.

 Solar Thermal Research Laboratory

-Swinburne’s in-house designed solar simulator includes an array of seven 6-kilowatt lamps used to mimic the sun.
+Our in-house designed solar simulator here at Swinburne includes an array of seven 6-kilowatt lamps used to mimic the sun.
 Housed in the Solar Thermal Research Laboratory at the Advanced Manufacturing and Design Centre, we have been using the solar simulator to study the potential of solar energy to smelt metals.
 It has the potential to develop processes at extremely high temperatures (approaching 2000°C) for application to materials such as iron ore, glass or cement.